There was a long hard time when I kept far from me the remembrance of what I had thrown away when I was quite ignorant of its worth.

 As Alister McGrath wrote in Incarnation

 The image of a vulnerable child has always served to emphasize the humility of God, both in entering this world in the first place, and in such a menial situation in the second.
-For Christian artists, the point is simple: the more we trust that God really did enter into our history as one of us, the more we can be reassured that we shall finally be raised up into those heavenly places in which the Christ-child now reigns in glory.

 It is expectancy rather than expectations that guides us home.